Srivatsav1801/training/python0/week1/Readme.md

 ## How to Test :
 Here’s how to test  code manually:

 Run the program with python bank.py.
-Type Hello and press Enter, he program should output:
+Type Hello and press Enter, the program should output:

     $0

 Run the program with python bank.py.
-Type Hello, Newman and press Enter, he program should output:
+Type Hello, Newman and press Enter, the program should output:

     $0

 Run the program with python bank.py.
-Type How you doing? and press Enter, he program should output
+Type How you doing? and press Enter, the program should output

     $20

 Run the program with python bank.py.
-Type What's happening? and press Enter, he program should output
+Type What's happening? and press Enter, the program should output

     $100